escuccim/LaravelBlog/readme.md

 Also note that when you view these pages as an admin the data is always pulled from the DB instead of being cached because the admin sees a different screen than normal users.

+Lastly the users table contains a field for an image for each user.
+If the image exists it will be loaded next to their name when displaying their comments.
+Setting this image is beyond the scope of this package, but be aware it is there if you want to use it.